Jim Branning: 1996–2011

 Jim goes to stay with Carol after she is taken ill, but he suffers a stroke while he is there.
 Unable to take care of him, Dot has Jim admitted to a nursing home.
 He visits his family and friends in Walford several times, the first occasion being on his 75th birthday in August 2008 when his daughter Suzy (Maggie O'Neill) has come to stay.
 He later visits at Christmas, but continues to reject his son Max and animosity between them resurfaces.
 Following rehabilitation, Jim is permitted to return to live at home in 2009, now in better health.
 He can speak no more than a few words, but communicates through gestures and facial expressions, and uses a walking stick and wheelchair to get around.
 In February 2010, Dot's granddaughter Dotty (Molly Conlin) attempts to get Jim sent back to the care home by pouring water on his lap to make it look like he has wet himself.
 However, Dotty is immediately caught out.
 As Dot and Jim celebrate their eighth wedding anniversary in The Queen Victoria, the police arrest Dot, ruining the party and distressing Jim.
 He draws a picture of him and Dot as an anniversary present for her.
 Jim and Max bond over the death of his grandson, Max's son Bradley (Charlie Clements) and he comforts Max on the day of the funeral, kissing his hand.
 When Jim's youngest son Jack (Scott Maslen) is in a coma after being shot, Jim is present when he is woken up by medical staff.
 Jim then cries when he finds out Jack is paralysed, knowing the pain of living with a disability.
-Jim and Dot are later befriended by teenager Fatboy (Ricky Norwood).
-A few weeks later, when his grandson Billie Jackson (Devon Anderson) dies, Carol goes to visit Jim, who starts crying, and she breaks down in his arms.
+Jim and Dot are later befriended by teenager Fatboy (Ricky Norwood), who later becomes a close companion to Dot.
+A few weeks later, another grandson, Billie Jackson (Devon Anderson) dies.
+Carol goes to visit Jim, who starts crying, and she breaks down in his arms.